CompassSecurity/bloodhoundce-resources/README.md

 ### Direct Usage

-You can directly open the [custom queries](custom_queries/BloodHound_CE_Custom_Queries.md) in your browser and copy the queries into your BloodHound CE instance.
+You can directly copy the [BloodHound CE Custom Queries](custom_queries/BloodHound_CE_Custom_Queries.md) from your browser into your BloodHound CE instance.

 ### Import